-To help us improve on our reading and math scores, we analyze our MAP data and offer students homework/ tutoring time in the morning.
-These students then receive additional time for support and/or instruction for thirty to forty five minutes in the morning.
+To help us improve on our reading and math scores, we analyze our MAP data and target students for small group tutoring sessions in the morning.
+These students then receive small group instruction for thirty to forty five minutes in the morning.
 We analyze mid-year MAP data again in December to measure progress made during the year.
-We will also continue our yearly flooding sessions this year in fourth grade.
+WCIS will also continue their yearly flooding sessions this year in fourth grade.
 For the last thirty minutes of the day, students are divided into small groups to work on reading and math curriculum.
-We will also continue these services as soon as we are allowed to continue with in seat instruction and CDC guidelines will allow.